APonce911/jekyll-mywebsite/_drafts/scala-oop.md

 A Scala object is a definition af a type, and it's the only instance of that type (Singleton)

 Companions: a Scala class with a Scala object on the same scope with the same name

+<h3>Inheritance</h3>

+Single class inheritance - one class can only extend a single class private methods - allows use only on the parent class protected methods - allows use on subclasses public methods - anyone can access the method
+When extending a class, you must specify the correct constructors.